sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ## Change a Members's Account Type
 Duration: 20

-With our system setup, we can try our first script.
+With our system setup and getting a bearer token from the authentication endpoint, we can try our first script.

 ### Create Test Member
 Let's create new member in Sigma to test with.